A Compositional Operation Toolbox for Gradient-based Bi-Level Optimization

 boat_config["upper_level_var"] = list(upper_model.parameters())

-# Initialize the problem
+# Initialize the BOAT core

 b_optimizer = boat.Problem(boat_config, loss_config)